chbh-opensource/chbh-on-bear/docs/software/conda.md

 python your_script.py
 ```

+!!! note
-!!! note BEAR [do not currently recommend using conda for installing Python packages](https://docs.bear.bham.ac.uk/bluebear/software/self_installs_python/#tips).
+    BEAR [do not currently recommend using conda for installing Python packages](https://docs.bear.bham.ac.uk/bluebear/software/self_installs_python/#tips).
 This is due to possible performance issues when installing packages with conda.
-BEAR recommend that you get in touch with them prior via an IT-ticket to performing intensive analyses using conda environments.
+BEAR recommend that you get in touch with them prior via an IT-ticket to performing intensive analyses using `conda` environments.

 If this seems interesting to you, or you need to use a custom environment, let's get started!

-## What is conda
+## What is `conda`

 Conda is a platform-agnostic package management system that can be used to install and manage software packages and their dependencies.
 It is designed to work with multiple programming languages, including Python, R, and others.

-Advantages of using conda:
+Advantages of using `conda`:

 * Build your own Python env when you don't have `sudo` access
 * Conda simplifies managing software packages and dependencies